ganeti/ganeti/doc/index.rst

 Use the following resources to install and/or upgrade Ganeti:

 - :doc:`install`: Comprehensive instructions for installing Ganeti.
-- :doc:`install-quick`: A shortened installation guide for the experienced Ganeti user.
 - :doc:`upgrade`: Instructions for upgrading an existing Ganeti installation to the latest version.

 Using Ganeti